etwasanderes2/genderman/README.md

 # Installation

-Copy the [genderman directory](./genderman/) into your Resource Pack folder.
+Copy the [genderman directory](./genderman/) into your Resource Pack folder (The entire directory, including the `genderman` folder, not just it's contents).
 You can find that folder by opening Minecraft and then going to `Options -> Resource Packs... -> Open Pack Folder`